Yarkin-359/Yarkin-359/README.md

 ### Hi there 👋

-- I’m a freshman student at Bilkent University, Computer Science Deparment
+- I am a Computer Science student at Bilkent University.
-- I’m currently learning Java